Button batteriesSwallowing batteries

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 If a person puts the battery up their nose and breathes it further in, these symptoms may occur:

 - Pneumonia (if the battery goes unnoticed)

-A swallowed battery may cause no symptoms at all, but if it becomes stuck in the esophagus or stomach, the following symptoms may occur:
+A swallowed battery may cause no symptoms at all.
+But if it becomes stuck in the food pipe (esophagus) or stomach, these symptoms may occur:

 - Bloody stools

 - Inflammation in the stomach or intestines

 Seek medical help right away.
 DO NOT make the person throw up unless poison control or a health care provider tells you to.